SimplexCC/sell-docs/source/includes/_xo-status.md

 ### xo_id ###
 #### (string, required)

-The id of an execution order previously created by you in response to `send-crypto`.
+The identifier of an execution order previously created by you in response to `send-crypto`.

 ### status ###
 #### (string, required when you notify Simplex, missing when Simplex queries you)